Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you wish to have all portions of your electric bill included in budget billing, you should opt out of the program and remain on NSTAR Basic Service.

-Any registered voter is eligible to vote.
-The last day to register to vote for this election is Wednesday, October 17, 2018.
-The Town Clerk's office will remain open until 8 PM that evening.
+You may vote in this election as long as you are 18 years of age, on or before March 3, 2020 and are registered to vote.
+The last day to register to vote for this election is Wednesday, February 12, 2020.
+The Town Clerk’s office will remain open until 8 PM that evening.
 You may check your voter registration status on-line at the following link: https://www.sec.state.ma.us/VoterRegistrationSearch/MyVoterRegStatus.aspx Please note that your voter registration status does not follow you if you have moved or if you have changed your last name.
 You must register at your new address or under your new name.

 There are several ways to register to vote:

-If you registered recently you should have or will receive a confirmation notice from the Town Clerk’s office confirming your registration and indicating your polling location.
-If you are not sure if you received a confirmation notice, If you would like to confirm your registration you may check at this link You may also check your voting status using the following link: https://www.sec.state.ma.us/VoterRegistrationSearch/MyVoterRegStatus.aspx or call the Town Clerk’s office at (508) 647-6430 Ext.
+If you recently registered to vote you should have, or will receive, a confirmation notice from the Town Clerk’s office confirming your registration and indicating your polling location.
+If you are not sure if you received a confirmation notice, If you would like to confirm your registration you may check a your voting status using the following link: https://www.sec.state.ma.us/VoterRegistrationSearch/MyVoterRegStatus.aspx or call the Town Clerk’s office at (508) 647-6430 Ext.
 4 and any member of the staff will be able to help you.
 The Town Clerk’s office is open Monday – Wednesday 8AM - 5PM, Thursday 8AM - 7PM, and Friday 8AM - 12:30PM.

 No. You must re-register to vote in your new community.
 If you have moved within Natick you must register to vote at your new address.
 You must also re-register to vote if your last name has changed since you last registered even if your address did not change.